 How can I control the amount of color?

-To test what the final color of the candle will be, you can dip a few drops of melted wax into a container of cold water.
+To check what the final color of the candle will be, you can dip a few drops of melted wax into a container of cold water.
 The wax will solidify immediately and allow you to assess the color.

 Does the color of the candle stint?